-■ Risk assessment based on business impact and our initiatives
+Risk assessment based on business impact and our initiatives

-Risk item Risk assessment Our initiatives NISK ICELLI 4°C 2°C (1.5°C) Our miliatives Risks related to the transition to a decarbonized economy Costs resulting from introduction of carbon taxes and emissions trading Small Large ● Controlling greenhouse gas emissions and energy consumption - Reducing the energy consumed by production equipment - Reducing energy consumed by utilities equipment - Power-saving activities in offices, etc. - Replacing commercial vehicles with hybrid vehicles, etc. Costs generated due to the fluctuation of the price of electricity Small Large Using clean energy by installing solar power generation systems, etc. Impact on demand for engine-driven generators Medium Large Development and expansion of sales of environmentally friendly products (with lower emissions and fuel costs) Differentiating ourselves by developing decarbonized/low-carbon products Development of battery products Development of products whose features are better than the features of existing products compatible with biofuels and synthetic fuels Development of fuel-cell mobile generators, fuel cell power supply vehicles, hydrogen mixed combustion Generator, dedicated hydrogen generator and similar products Raw material costs Small Medium Changes in reputation with stakeholders Small Large Proactively disclosing information about environmental initiatives in line with environmental reports and the TCFD recommendations Risks related to the physical impact of climate change Flooding damage Large Medium ● Thorough business continuity measures - Employee safety Measures for information infrastructure (mission critical business Storm surge damage Small Small Measures for information infrastructure (mission-critical business systems) Measures for utilities, and others Developing business continuity products (such as emergency generators) and increasing the capacity to produce these products Loss from suspension of operations due to disaster Small Small
+Risk item Risk as 4°C sessment 2°C (1.5°C) Our initiatives Risks related to the transition to a decarbonized economy Costs resulting from introduction of carbon taxes and emissions trading Small Large Controlling greenhouse gas emissions and energy consumption Reducing the energy consumed by production equipment Reducing energy consumed by utilities equipment Power-saving activities in offices, etc. Replacing commercial vehicles with hybrid vehicles, etc. Costs generated due to the fluctuation of the price of electricity Small Large Using clean energy by installing solar power generation systems, etc. Impact on demand for engine-driven generators Medium Large Development and expansion of sales of environmentally friendly products (with lower emissions and fuel costs) Differentiating ourselves by developing decarbonized/low-carbon products Development of battery products Development of products whose features are better than the features of existing products compatible with biofuels and synthetic fuels Raw material costs Small Medium Development of fuel-cell mobile generators, fuel cell power supply vehicles, hydrogen mixed combustion Generator, dedicated hydrogen generator and similar products Changes in reputation with stakeholders Small Large Proactively disclosing information about environmental initiatives in line with environmental reports and the TCFD recommendations Risks related to the physical impact of climate change Flooding damage Large Medium Thorough business continuity measures Employee safety Measures for information infrastructure (mission-critical business systems) Measures for utilities, and others Developing business continuity products (such as emergency generators) and increasing the capacity to produce these products Storm surge damage Small Small Loss from suspension of operations due to disaster Small Small

 Based on the results of the scenario analyses, we engage in initiatives with the goal of increasing the resilience of our business activities.
 We strive to improve energy efficiency and reduce energy consumption to reduce the GHG emissions from our business activities.
 In addition, we have strengthened product development and initiatives to increase production capacity based on our understanding that the growing demand for environmentally friendly products and products featuring decarbonization/low-carbon technologies based on next-generation energy such as hydrogen and the increasing demand for business continuity measures are important opportunities.
 We have developed an environmentally friendly engine welding machine with an automatic idle stop feature.
 We have also begun developing and selling Hydrogen mixed combustion generators as a decarbonized/low-carbon product.
-In addition, we are developing evolved versions of our existing products that are compatible with biofuels and synthetic fuels, as well as developing the technology for fuel-cell mobile generators and dedicated hydrogen generator.
+In addition, we are developing to the technology for fuel-cell mobile generators and dedicated hydrogen generator.
 Through these and other initiatives, we are striving to create innovative products for the future.
 We are also responding to the demand for measures to ensure business continuity.
-We are proceeding with the construction of a new factory for Nishihatsu Co., Ltd., our subsidiary manufacturing emergency generators for use in disasters.
+Nishihatsu Co., Ltd., a subsidiary that manufactures emergency generators for disasters, has built a new head office factory, which began operations in January 2025.

 The goal is to increase our capacity for producing emergency in-house power generators and other equipment.

-◆ Risk management
+3. Risk management